Hempalta (CVE:HEMP) Shares Down 20% – Here’s Why

 Hempalta Corp.
-(CVE:HEMP – Get Free Report)’s share price traded down 20% on Saturday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
-114,000 shares changed hands during mid-day trading, a decline of 4% from the average session volume of 119,310 shares.
+(CVE:HEMP – Get Free Report)’s stock price was down 20% during mid-day trading on Friday .
+The company traded as low as C$0.04 and last traded at C$0.04.
+Approximately 114,000 shares were traded during trading, a decline of 4% from the average daily volume of 119,310 shares.
 The stock had previously closed at C$0.05.

 Hempalta Corp., an agricultural cleantech company, produces and processes industrial hemp in North America.
 It manufactures products using a process known as HempTrain that enables to produce a range of hemp-based commercial and consumer products.
 The company also engages in the hemp carbon credit market.